Mjz86/C_colon/mcc.md

  - special cases:

 0. noexcept:
- enumcatch is irrelevant, and the caller doesn't generate a sad path.
+ enumcatch is irrelevant, and the caller does not generate a sad path.

 1. noreturn:
-enumret is irrelevant,and the caller doesn't generate a happy path. the end of the callee scope in the control flow ( return) is ill-formed, it must be unreachable ( at most by calling std::unreachable and using unsafe(unreachable) ).
+enumret is irrelevant,and the caller does not generate a happy path. the end of the callee scope in the control flow ( return) is ill-formed, it must be unreachable ( at most by calling std::unreachable and using unsafe(unreachable) ).

 2. only 1 path is expected by the caller (ie: only return, only throw, only one jump table entry ):